cdonati/appscale-charm/precise/appscale/README.md

 You can find the IP address of the running AppScale service with

     juju status
-Once the service is ready, you can access the sample App Engine application at `<ip address>:8080` and the AppScale dashboard at `<ip address>:1080`.
+Once the service is ready, you can access the AppScale dashboard at `<ip address>:1080`.
+The default username is `a@a.com` with the password `aaaaaa`.

 ## Official Documentation
 https://github.com/AppScale/appscale/wiki